 - Pumpkin (seeds removed)

 - Beetroot (not pickled)

-Add in some other fruit and veggies in moderation:
+Add in some fruit, in moderation:

 - Apples with skin – remove the toxic seeds!